opencultureconsulting/simple-oai-pmh/README.md

 4. Put the records into the respective directories according to their format.
 Each record has to be a separate XML file with its `identifier` as filename (e. g.
 12345678.xml).
 Optionally you can maintain deletions by keeping 0-byte files for deleted records.

 5. Congratulations!
-Now you are running an OAI-PMH 2.0 compatible data provider.
+Now you are running your own Simple OAI-PMH 2.0 Data Provider.
 You can access the entry point by calling `index.php?verb=Identify` in your browser.

+## Upgrading

+1. Backup all data (especially `Configuration/Main.php`)!

+2. Replace all files except your data directory with the new release.

+3. Move your configuration back into `Configuration/Main.php`.

+4. Congratulations!
+Now you are running a new version of the Simple OAI-PMH 2.0 Data Provider.
+You can access the entry point by calling `index.php?verb=Identify` in your browser.

 ## Updating

-Updating your records from the command line is just as easy with the `update.php` script!
+Updating your records is just as easy with the `update.php` script!
 The script automatically handles deletions by maintaining 0-byte files for deleted records.
-Just call `php update.php` and follow the instructions.
+Just call `php update.php` from the command line and follow the instructions.
+(Of course, you can simply replace the records manually as well.)

 ## History